evacaribbean/Blog/README.md

 <br>

-(the [next article](https://github.com/evacaribbean/Blog#input-directly-through-the-console) describes a console program where the user instead has the possibility to alter the values directly by console input)
+([next article](https://github.com/evacaribbean/Blog#input-directly-through-the-console) describes a console program where the user instead has the possibility to alter the values directly by console input)

 <br>
 <br>